c4ristian/collatz/notebooks/engel.md

 """
 This notebook verifies the maximum alpha of a Collatz sequence for k=3 using the so-called Engel expansion.
-It builds on a proof that shows that a worst-case sequence, divided by alpha max leads to a result < 2.
+It builds on a proof that shows that a worst-case sequence, divided by 2**alpha_max leads to a result < 2.
 The notebook is optimised for handling arbitrary big integers.
 """